-- Short objective questions (15 marks) - 3 questions of 15 marks each on rural and urban settlements NB.
-One paragraph question of 8 marks in any of the three subquestions questions Question 3: Mapwork (30 Marks)
+Short objective questions (15 marks) 3 questions of 15 marks each on rural and urban settlements NB.
+One paragraph question of 8 marks in any of the three subquestions

-Question 2: Economic Geography of South Africa (60 Marks)
+Question 2: Economic Geography of South Africa (60 Marks) Short objective questions (15 marks)

-- Short objective questions (15 marks) - 3 questions of 15 marks each on climate and weather NB.
-One paragraph question of 8 marks in any of the three sub-
+3 questions of 15 marks each on climate and weather

+NB.
+One paragraph question of 8 marks in any of the three subquestions